longhuy322000/FBUCollab/README.md

 ## Overview
 ### Description
-Collab is a friendly mobile app that allows CS students to find projects based on their interests and skills, and apply to be collaborator and work on the projects with their fellow students.
+Collab is a friendly mobile app that allows CS students to look for collaborators to work on CS projects together.
+The students can post, find or apply for projects based on their interests and skills.

 ### App Evaluation
 [Evaluation of your app across the following attributes]